Skip to main content

 Involving patients, carers and the public in research

-We aim to make it easier for researchers, who are applying for research funding from CRN Portfolio eligible funders, to involve patients, carers and the public in their research.
+We aim to make it easier for researchers, who are applying for research funding from RDN Portfolio eligible funders, to involve patients, carers and the public in their research.
 PPI has the following benefits:

 • Increased chances of funding success.